>>

 mysql -P 9307 -h0

-To remove a cluster completely use DELETE CLUSTER statement:
+To remove a cluster completely, use DELETE CLUSTER:

 DELETE CLUSTER posts;